-- Expand public transit further away from Hanover to enable people to live where it is less expensive, but work/play in the town. - Large employers have a responsibility to work together on the issue. - ► The Town has done much in terms of producing affordable housing.
+- Build housing on empty parking lots. - Expand public transit further away from Hanover to enable people to live where it is less expensive, but work/play in the town. - Large employers have a responsibility to work together on the issue. - The Town has done much in terms of producing affordable housing.
 Working with Twin Pines Housing, the Town donated land for the developments at Gile Hill and Summer Park.
 A portion of the Town's recent purchase of the Mink Brook Community Forest (~5 acres) will also be dedicated to affordable housing.
-Continue this practice. - Review ordinances limiting the number of unrelated people allowed to live in one house. - Give meaningful density bonuses. - Explore inclusionary zoning. - Areas for Potential Housing Development: - Rivercrest potential contamination concerns.
+Continue this practice. - Review ordinances limiting the number of unrelated people allowed to live in one house. - Give meaningful density bonuses. - Explore inclusionary zoning. - Areas for Potential Housing Development: - o Rivercrest potential contamination concerns.
 Zoning and permitting in place to encourage housing. - West Wheelock underutilized for housing.
 Need zoning providing for density bonuses over existing to encourage property owners to upgrade their holdings and encourage investment. - Zoning amendments defeated.
-Visual examples need to be based on reality - not just pretty pictures.
-Uncertainty around density made people nervous. - Buck Road/120 Interchange, next to Gile Hill put multifamily zoning.
-Perhaps not as much community push-back in this area. - Develop lands north of the College campus/golf course for housing - opportunities to connect with trails, etc.

-- Need to look at infrastructural capacities and land constraints, and then assess the potential for housing development.
+Visual examples need to be based in reality not just pretty pictures.
+Uncertainty around density made people nervous. - o Buck Road/120 Interchange, next to Gile Hill put multi-family zoning.
+Perhaps not as much community push-back in this area. - Develop lands north of the College campus/golf course for housing opportunities to connect with trails, etc. - Need to look at infrastructural capacities and land constraints, and then assess the potential for housing development.
 Need to determine how much housing is necessary. - Reduce minimum lot sizes closer to the downtown. - Ensure Conservation Subdivisions are easy to arrange.

-Question #7: What do you think the broader Hanover community should do to support its sustainable future?
+What do you think the broader Hanover community should do to support its sustainable future?

-- Drive less and take more transit and active transportation. - ► Install more electric vehicle charging stations in the Town's parking garage. - ► Enforce recycling and encourage residents/businesses to compost more. - The town does not have a compost facility.
-A single private hauler handles compost collection. - The State makes composting a challenge. - Provide children, disabled, and seniors with the means and abilities to move around on their own. - ► Embrace change (e.g., tolerance for waiting for a shuttle versus getting in a personal car). - Focus on conservation in buildings/housing resource/energy consumption reduction in construction. - Understanding the real cost of burning fossil fuels. - Solar project at Grasse Road. - Lead by example make Town facilities net zero and let that trickle down to the rest of the system.
+- Drive less and take more transit and active transportation. - Install more electric vehicle charging stations in the Town's parking garage. - Enforce recycling and encourage residents/businesses to compost more. - o The Town does not have a compost facility.
+A single private hauler handles compost collection. - The State makes composting a challenge. - Provide children, disabled, and seniors with the means and abilities to move around on their own. - Embrace change (e.g., tolerance for waiting for a shuttle versus getting in a personal car). - Focus on conservation in buildings/housing resource/energy consumption reduction in construction. - Understanding the real cost of burning fossil fuels. - Solar project at Grasse Road. - Lead by example make Town facilities net zero and let that trickle down to the rest of the system. - Better communicate the pathway to clean energy. - Support the removal of invasive species (e.g., Emerald ash borer, Japanese knotweed). - Identify vulnerable infrastructure (e.g., culverts) and avoid development in areas susceptible to flooding.